Arcader717/Arcader717/README.md

 - 👋 Hi, I’m @Arcader717
-- 👀 I’m interested in ...
+- 👀 I’m interested in Discord bots and Dashboards
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning how to host a Discord Bot :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate on anything.
+Sorry
-- 📫 How to reach me ...
+- 📫 Don't try to reach out.
+I won't respond.
+Sorry
 - Working on the DisOAuth project

 <!---